sourcemeta/learnjsonschema.com/content/2020-12/validation/dependentRequired.markdown

 ---
 keyword: "dependentRequired"
 signature: "Object<String, Array<String>>"
+value: This keyword must be set to an object where each value is an array of unique strings
 summary: "Validation succeeds if, for each name that appears in both the instance and as a name within this keyword's value, every item in the corresponding array is also the name of a property in the instance."
 kind: [ "assertion" ]
 instance: [ "object" ]